Frequently Asked Questions

 - Employee work locations (site-based, field locations, home locations, etc.)

-- Employee child care pain points (access, affordability, quality, reliability, etc.)
+- Employee childcare pain points (access, affordability, quality, reliability, etc.)

 - Interest in various care solutions